alexch/codelikethis/public/lessons/a_taste_of_javascript/a_taste_of_javascript.md

 # What is coding?

+* coding is fun!
+* coding is frustrating!
+* coding is creative!
-* coding (aka programming or software development) is a *creative, human* activity
+* coding is communication
-* *coding* does not mean "cracking the code" or "deciphering" -- it's not a mystery or a secret, it's a language
-* the words (and numerals and punctuation) we write are then translated (*encoded*) into long strings of ones and zeros
+  * between you and a computer
+  * between you and other coders
+  * between you and future you

 # What is coding NOT?